Planter44/alx-pre_courseee/README.md

-My first readme
+My first readme But I have cahnged
-Done some changes
-Third reamme change